 A classic example of competition is two closely related populations of Protozoa, Paramecium caudatum and P. aurelia.

 Amensalism is completely opposite to synergism.
-Microorganisms that produce toxic substances to competing populations will be known as one amensalism when microbial population produces a subsstance that is inhibitory to other population, this inter population relationship us known called amensalism.
+Microorganisms that produce toxic substances to competing populations will be known as amensalism.
+So, when microbial population produces a substance that is inhibitory to other population, this inter population relationship is known called amensalism.
 The first population may be unaffected by the inhibitory substances or may gain a competitive edge that is beneficial.

-The term antibiosis and allolopathy have been used to describe a such cases of chemical inhibition, for, examples virucdal factor in sea water and fungistatic factor in soil.
+The term antibiosis and allolopathy have been used to describe such cases of chemical inhibition, for examples virucidal factor in sea water and fungistatic factor in soil.
 Once an organism establishes itself within a habitat, it may prevent other populations from surviving in that habitat.
 E.g. Penicillium & Staphylococcus aureus.